- When and where will the “The Celebration of Undergraduate Research” be held?

 For poster presentations:

 Cork boards and pushpins will be provided for your use.
-If possible, please limit your poster display to 4 ft (wide) X 3 ft (high).
-If you will need more space, please contact email@example.com to be certain that we can accommodate your request.
+Your poster can be no larger than 4 ft (wide) X 3 ft (high).
+We cannot accommodate oversize posters.

 Visit the Courses & Workshops page for details of this year’s workshops.